-- 1. Permit the applicant to ask last-minute questions or provide additional comments relevant to his or her professional or personal experiences and qualifications. - 2.
-Provide the candidate with a general timeline for selecting decision (interview period, deadline for final recommendations/decision).
+- Permit the applicant to ask last-minute questions or provide additional comments relevant to his or her professional or personal experiences and qualifications. - 2.
+Provide the candidate with general timeline for selecting decision (interview period, deadline for final recommendations/decision).
 Tell the candidate who will be communicating the decision and when.
 In the event of a delay in the employment decision, the Dean's designee will inform the candidate. - 3.
-Thank the applicant for the interview, their interest in the position, and the possibility of becoming a part of the university's workforce. - 4.
-Do not make any promises or inferences about a job offer.
+Thank the applicant for the interview, their interest in the position and the possibility of becoming part of the university's workforce. - 4.
+Do not make any promises or interferences about a job offer.
 Actions of this nature can lead to university liabilities.

-V. Deciding Who To Offer The Position/ Decision Making
+IV.Deciding Who to Offer the Position/ Decision Making